-Too many salespeople find themselves spending far too much time doing everything else but prospecting.
+Do you find yourself spending far too much time doing everything else but prospecting?
 If you don’t schedule it and hold yourself accountable, you won’t do it.
 Sales professionals need dedicated prospecting time.

 4. Believe in yourself and what you’re doing to help your customers.

 Why should anyone buy anything from anybody if the person from whom they are buying doesn’t even believe in it?
 There’s a reason why confident salespeople are more successful.

 Need a mindset reset?
 Check out these 7 Truths for Mastering Your Mindset.

 5. Show up, and show up on time.

 More sales are lost because the salesperson either failed to show up or failed to follow through.
 It’s a sad comment that something that basic and easy could deter more sales, but it’s a fact.
 This is the main reason why when companies are looking for salespeople, I tell them to find candidates who have a proven track record of self-discipline.
 Keep your sales appointments, and follow through.

 If you were looking for a silver bullet sales technique, sorry you probably didn’t find it here.
 Then again, I don’t believe there are any silver bullets in sales.

 It’s all about having the discipline to demonstrate to the customer that you care about them and their needs.